-20. Gilts and sows between weaning their piglets and the perinatal period shall, where necessary, be treated against external and internal parasites.
+20. Sows and gilts between weaning their piglets and the perinatal period must, where necessary, be treated against external and internal parasites.

-21. If they are placed in farrowing crates, pregnant sows and gilts shall be thoroughly clean.
+21. If they are placed in farrowing crates, pregnant sows and gilts must be thoroughly cleaned.

-22. Gilts and sows between weaning their piglets and the perinatal period shall be provided with a clean, adequately drained, comfortable lying area and shall, if necessary, be given suitable nesting material.
+22. Sows and gilts between weaning their piglets and the perinatal period must be provided with a clean, adequately drained, comfortable lying area and must, if necessary, be given suitable nesting material.

-23. During farrowing, an unobstructed area behind the sow or gilt shall be available for the ease of natural or assisted farrowing.
+23. During farrowing, an unobstructed area behind the sow or gilt must be available for the ease of natural or assisted farrowing.